lu4nm3/scala-lessons/src/main/scala/_2_type_classes/lesson2_6_implicit_scope_packaging.md

 We can package type class instances in roughly 4 ways:

-  1. by placing them in an object like `Costs`
+  1. by placing them in an object like `Perishables`
   2. by placing them in a trait
   3. by placing them in the companion object of the type class
   4. by placing them in the companion object of the type parameter